 Overview

-Decentralized Identifiers (DIDs) provide a globally unique, cryptographically verifiable identity model that operates independently of centralized authorities.
-This system enables self-sovereign identity, where entities fully control their identifiers and associated metadata.
+Decentralized Identifiers (DIDs) provide a globally unique, cryptographically verifiable identity model operating independently from centralized authorities.
+This architecture enables self-sovereign identity systems where entities maintain direct control over identifiers, authentication mechanisms, and associated metadata across decentralized environments.

 DID Structure

-A DID is a URI-based identifier that follows a standardized structure consisting of a method, method-specific identifier, and optional path, query, and fragment components.
+A DID is a URI-based identifier consisting of a DID method, method-specific identifier, and optional resolution components.
+The structure enables interoperable identity resolution across distributed systems and decentralized infrastructures.

 did:web:identity.nvo987.us